emissary-ingress/emissary/docs/reference/auth-tls-certs.md

 kubectl create secret generic ambassador-cacert --from-file=tls.crt=$CACERT_PATH
 ```

-where `$FULLCHAIN_PATH` is the path to the single file mentioned above.
+where `$CACERT_PATH` is the path to the single file mentioned above.

 If you want to _require_ client-cert authentication for every connection, you can add the `cert_required` key: